python/mypy/docs/source/command_line.rst

 .. option:: --disallow-untyped-defs

-    This flag reports an error whenever it encounters a function definition with without type annotations or with incomplete type annotations.
+    This flag reports an error whenever it encounters a function definition without type annotations or with incomplete type annotations.
     (a superset of :option:`--disallow-incomplete-defs`).

     For example, it would report an error for :code:`def f(a, b)` and :code:`def f(a: int, b)`.